UI access and password settings by service

 1. Set SSL VPN

-SSL VPN must be set for secure access to be established from the outside to the network within NAVER Cloud Platform.
+SSL VPN must be set to ensure secure access from outside to the network configured within NAVER Cloud Platform.

 For detailed information for SSL VPN setting, see Set SSL VPN.